c3lang/c3-web/src/content/docs/Language Overview/types.md

 }
 ```

-It is however possible to pick a different endianness, in which case the entire representation
+It is, however, possible to pick a different endianness, in which case the entire representation
-will internally assume big endian layout:
+will internally assume big-endian layout:

 ```c3
 bitstruct Test : uint @bigendian